alxroyer/scenario/doc/src/advanced.launcher.rst

 Base launcher execution
 -----------------------

-The call to the :py:meth:`scenario.scenariorunner.ScenarioRunner.main()` method will not analyze command line arguments twice, and use the values given by our :py:class:`DemoArgs` instance already set.
+The call to the :py:meth:`scenario._scenariorunner.ScenarioRunner.main()` method will not analyze command line arguments twice, and use the values given by our :py:class:`DemoArgs` instance already set.

 ..
 Scenario execution.